Rohingya child challenges Croatia and Slovenia over violent pushbacks

 UN Committee on the Rights of the Child

-The UN Committee on the Rights of the Child has since 1991 monitored states’ compliance with the provisions set out in the UN Convention on the Rights of the Child.
-The third Optional Protocol to that convention established a procedure allowing individual complaints to be brought to the committee.
+The Committee on the Rights of the Child monitors the implementation by states of the UN Convention on the Rights of the Child.

 Topics (1)